Here Come the Warm Jets: Music and lyrics

 The songs on Here Come the Warm Jets reference various musical styles from the past and present.
 The overall style of the album has been described as "glammed-up art-pop", showcasing glam rock's simple yet theatrical crunchy guitar rock and art pop's sonic texture and avant-garde influences.
 The album has been also described as art rock.
+Music critic Jim DeRogatis described the sound as "a golden shower of smart psychedelic pop."

 On some tracks, Eno's vocals emulate singer Bryan Ferry, of Eno's former band Roxy Music.
 On other songs they were described as "more nasal and slightly snotty vocals".
-Musically, the album borrows from popular styles of the music in the 1950s such as the tinkling pianos and falsetto backing vocals on "Cindy Tells Me", and the drum rhythm of "Blank Frank", taken from Bo Diddley's song "Who Do You Love?".
+Musically, the album borrows from popular styles of the music of the 1950s such as the tinkling pianos and falsetto backing vocals on "Cindy Tells Me", and the drum rhythm of "Blank Frank", taken from Bo Diddley's song "Who Do You Love?".
 Critic Robert Christgau noted that "minimally differentiated variations on the same melody recur and recur," adding that "chances are he meant it that way, as a statement."

 To create the lyrics, Eno would later play these backing tracks singing nonsense syllables to himself, then take them and form them into actual words, phrases and meaning.
 This lyric-writing method was used for all his more vocal-based recordings of the 1970s.
 The lyrics on Here Come the Warm Jets are macabre with an underlying sense of humour.
 They are mostly free-associative and have no particular meaning.
 Exceptions include "The Paw Paw Negro Blowtorch", about the historical A.W.
 Underwood of Paw Paw, Michigan with the purported ability to set items ablaze with his breath; according to Eno, the song "celebrates the possibility of a love affair with the man."
 Eno has attempted to dissuade fans from reading too much into his words; he claims that the song "Needles in the Camel's Eye" was "written in less time than it takes to sing ...
 I regard [the song] as an instrumental with singing on it".